 Use the hairdryer or prepare an iOpener on the lower edge for about 90 seconds in order to soften the adhesive

 Apply the suction cup on the lower half of the front panel.
 Located just above the home button.

 The suction cup does not overlap the home button.
-It will prevent the seal forming between the suction cup and the front glass.
+It will prevent the seal from forming between the suction cup and the front glass.

-If the display is badly cracked, use a tape.
+If the display is badly cracked, use tape.
 It may allow the suction cup to adhere.
 The tape is used instead of the suction cup

-Firmly pull up the suction cup and give a constant pressure to create a Slight gap between the front panel and rear case.
+Firmly pull up the suction cup and give a constant pressure to create a slight gap between the front panel and rear case.

 Insert an opening Pick into the GAP:

-The water light adhesive holds the display very firmly and creates an initial gap with the light force.
+The water-light adhesive holds the display very firmly and creates an initial gap with the light force.
 If you find it difficult, you can add more heat and gently rock the screen up and down to weaken the adhesive and create a gap to insert a tool.